damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 All managers should have twice monthly (bi-weekly) meetings with all of his or her direct reports.

 The meeting should run as follows:

 - Always add agenda items to Google Doc agenda in description of meeting invite.
 - First discuss any issues or problems that the manager can help with.
 Any roadblocks or disagreements?
 - Go through the agenda and answer any questions.
 - Action items for the employee should be marked in Red.
 - Action items for the manager should be marked in Blue.
 - All action items should be handled before next 1:1 unless otherwise noted.

 ### Every 6 weeks 1:1 (All members of marketing team with executive management)
+{: .no_toc}

 **Meeting goal: For CMO to help with any questions and career path discussion.**

 **Run time: 30 minutes**